Iasa-Global/btabok/pages/engagement_model/velocity.md

   - digital_operations
 ---

+> "The speed of something in a given direction."
+**-- Oxford Dictionary,definition of Velocity.**

 # What is Velocity

-*"The speed of something in a given direction."* **-- Oxford Dictionary, definition of Velocity.**

 Within business the term velocity is often used to describe the rate at which work can be performed.
 However, it is often missed that velocity